eugenetedkim/olive-table/TYPESCRIPT_MIGRATION.md

 #### 3. Test Your Changes After Import Updates

+After replacing the JavaScript User model with a TypeScript version and updating the imports in related files, it's crucial to test the entire system.
+This step validates that the TypeScript model correctly integrates with the remaining JavaScript files and that the application as a whole continues to function properly, even though we've only changed the model file and its imports.

+Testing at this point is important because:
+1. It validates that your TypeScript implementation of the User model is functionally equivalent to the JavaScript version
+2. It confirms that the import changes are working correctly before investing time in migrating more files
+3. It provides early detection of any type compatibility issues between TypeScript and JavaScript files
+4. It ensures the critical authentication functionality (which depends on the User model) remains intact

 ##### 3.1 Set Up the Docker Environment for Testing

 Before running the test commands, you need to get the Docker environment up and running with all services: